 - a "data shopping experience" that enables users to search for relevant data without requiring any SQL coding.

-Data.world is a cloud-native data catalog tool offered as a SaaS platform.
-The company, which was founded in 2015, touts its fast pace of releasing new features, with more than 1,000 individual product updates per year.
+Data.world is a cloud-native data catalog tool offered as a SaaS platform by a vendor with the same name.
+The company, which was founded in 2015, claims that it releases more than 1,000 individual product updates per year.
 It's known for a knowledge graph approach that provides a semantically organized view of enterprise data assets and their associated metadata across disparate systems.
 That's designed to make it easier for business and analytics users to find relevant data and understand its context.

-In April 2022, Data.world added a new suite of data catalog functions powered by knowledge graphs to simplify the use of its platform.
-Called Eureka, the suite includes a set of automations to help deploy and manage data catalogs; an Action Center dashboard that provides metrics, alerts and recommendations; and an Answers feature that's meant to improve search results in catalogs.
-A Eureka Explorer function that creates a visual map of data assets and relationships is also planned.
+In 2022, Data.world added a new suite of data catalog functions powered by knowledge graphs to simplify the use of its platform.
+Called Eureka, the suite includes a set of automations to help deploy and manage data catalogs; an Action Center dashboard that provides metrics, alerts and recommendations; an Answers feature that's meant to improve search results in catalogs; and an Explorer Lineage function that creates a visual map of data assets and relationships.

 Other notable features in the Data.world software include the following: